SidNachaloor/SidNachaloor.github.io/README.md

 ---
 Name: Siddharth Nachaloor
 Topic: 22 - 1D unconstrained optimization algorithms.
 Parabolic interpolation, Newton's method, etc. How they work, rates of convergence, why they work, pros and cons of the various different methods.
-Title: A Closer Look at How Optimization Methods Work
+Title: A Dive into the World of Optimization
 ---
-# Optimization
+# A Dive into the World of Optimization

 ## Table of Contents
 - [What is Optimization?](#What-is-Optimization)